hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 The decoder knows that next comes the argument for the number to add, which is `4`.

 Then this all gets executed.
-The CPU sends the number `4` and the number stored in register 12 (`r12`) to the ALU, and then it saves that new value to register 12 (`r12`).
+The CPU sends the number `4` and the number stored in register 12 (`r12`) to the ALU, which sends the sum of these two numbers back to the CPU.
+The CPU takes this sum from the ALU and saves it to register 12 (`r12`).
 We did it!

-## Modern Day
+> Modern day fun fact!
+>

-Nowadays, instead of a cycle where each flow of instruction ends before the next one starts, CPUs implement a something called **pipelining**.
+> Nowadays, instead of a cycle where each flow of instruction ends before the next one starts, CPUs implement a something called **pipelining**.
+>

-Imagine a warehouse where we are packing boxes.
+> Imagine a warehouse where we are packing boxes.
 The CPU is the warehouse, and each station (the adding of items, packaging, and loading into vans) is a step in processing instructions (the packages).
+>

-In the simpler cycle method described above, one package would be fully packed and shipped before the next one is worked on.
+> In the simpler cycle method described above, one package would be fully packed and shipped before the next one is worked on.
+>

-Alternatively, pipelining would use an assembly line where a package could go through a single station.
+> Alternatively, pipelining would use an assembly line where a package could go through a single station.
 Once it finishes and moves to the next station, a new package arrives at this station!
 Before our first package is shipped, other packages have already starting to be filled and packed.
+>

-What this means in for us in CPU terms is that modern CPUs can simultaneously fetch, decode, and execute different instructions _at the same time_.
+> What this means in for us in CPU terms is that modern CPUs can simultaneously fetch, decode, and execute different instructions _at the same time_.
 This dramatically cuts down on execution time, which allows the CPU to operate much faster!
 Yay for us!

 <br />